trudeau/permutations/README.md

 # Note

-Please pay attention on the fact that the method above is overloaded in order to accept both arrays and collections.
+Please pay attention on the fact that the methods above are overloaded in order to accept both arrays and collections.